 According to MBA Programs Online, two of the major reasons why working professionals go for an MBA are to (i) gain subject matter expertise and (ii) develop advanced skills.

-To help you along the path to B-school success, check out these five popular MBA concentrations.
+To help you along the path to business school success, check out these five popular MBA concentrations.
 All are available through online study or by attending a campus-based program.

-2) Management Consulting
+2. Management Consulting